NATURAL HISTORY SOCIETY

 I Long much for a Leter from you haveing had none since you wrote concerning James McNairs (1) subject I have not the letter just now as it is in Moy (2) I wrote you in May last with A M Hendry that was home from Virginia disposing of Duncan Hendrys (3) houses We had a letter from John Fleming (4) from London about a month ago and he is gone for Virginia from that you may posible see him before he Returns all friends is well & John Paterson (5) has another son whose name is James you Did very ill to have mentioned anything concerning John in your mother's Leter as you may be sure all the Leters are seen by us all I mentioned in my last letter Concerning Archd Mitchell & your mother in Law but it has not hapened Yet I am afraid she has too much Regard for that fellow still but if you mencion any thing about be very Reserve as it must be Seen as I mencioned before I have nothing particular to Write you But Long much to hear from you I payd the draught but would not allow your mother in law to pay that money Due to the Brownlies & him but if you can raise Jas.
 McNairs' I will obtain payment of it to his friends & hope you will think of coming home we had a cargow of herrings per the Eliot this season with which I was at Liverpool and sold at 22/per barrel

-brothers Sloop was put Ashore in the Highlands
+Sloop was put Ashore in the Highlands & Willm Watson

-Year with House and other perqusits.
-Big Baldie
+House and other perqusits.
+Big Baldie (9) is

-be Glade to have advise of his Wellfare Bety is
+Husband and will be Glade to have advise of his Wellfare

 soon I have nothing more partiqular I remains your